dojot/iotagent-http/example/README.md

 ## Publish message

-Use the following command passed the path of the ca, certificate and key:
+Run the following command with the certificate paths:

 ```sh
   curl -X POST \